MockJoke/Knotty-Snake/README.md

 ### TODO:

 - [ ] Screen Transition Fade In/out & some more UI/UX enhancements
+- [ ] More challenges for both single & multi player mode
 - [ ] Particle effects on item collection
 - [ ] Gamepad support
 - [ ] Input remapping